 * A year of service is defined as a calendar year in which you have completed at least 1,000 hours of service.

 Retirees, spouses, and dependents under the age of 65 who qualify for the Retiree Medical Plan will continue to be enrolled in the same health plan offered to active employees until they turn 65.
-Premiums for this coverage will be deducted on a monthly basis from the Retirement Plan Benefit.
-Review the 2021 Medical and Dental Rates.
+You must pay the premiums for this coverage on a monthly basis by setting up automatic payments via an active credit card.
+Review the 2024 Medical and Dental Rates.
 Only dependents covered under a Getty active medical plan at the time your employment ends will be eligible for any future benefit under the Retiree Medical Plan.

 OR — You may choose to begin your Retiree Reimbursement Account (RRA) prior to age 65.
 If you make this choice, it will also apply to your eligible, covered spouse/registered domestic partner.
 At the time you begin your RRA, your coverage in a Getty active medical plan will end.
 For more information on the RRA, refer to the “Age 65 or older” section below.